codio/site/source/docs/education/teachers/classes/class-teachers.html.md

 ![](docs/education/class-teachers.png)

-When you create a new class, the user who created it will automatically be added as a teacher.
-To add further teachers to the class, select the Teachers menu item and then press the edit button.
-Now, press the 'Permissions' button to search for teachers using their full name or Codio user name.
+When you create a new class, the user who created it will automatically be assigned teacher status.
+To add further teachers to the class, select the Teachers menu item.

+You can now add Teachers by searching for Codio users using their full name or their Codio user name.

+Teachers are only able to

+- assign modules to classes
+- view student code from the class modules list
+- grade and comment